RiftRift

 "failed": 0

-The link stats endpoint now returns a conversions array with counts and sums grouped by type:
+The funnel stats endpoint returns a branched response with conversions keyed by type:

 Every custom-source event follows this shape: